 Practice & Background

-Mr. Levin is a member of the International Arbitration Institute, the Association Suisse De L’Arbitrage and other organizations relating to international arbitration, as well as the Arbitration Commission of the International Court of Arbitration (ICC), the Task Force on Arbitrating Competition Law Issues and the Task Force on Reducing Time and Expense in Complex Arbitrations.
+Mr. Levin is a member of the International Arbitration Institute, the Association Suisse De L’Arbitrage, International Council for Commercial Arbitration, and other organizations relating to international arbitration, as well as the Arbitration Commission of the International Court of Arbitration (ICC), the Task Force on Arbitrating Competition Law Issues and the Task Force on Reducing Time and Expense in Complex Arbitrations.

 Mr. Levin’s recent engagements include acting as:

-- lead counsel involving a challenge to a merger by the Department of Justice between a large French industrial company and a US company involving a Second Request.
-This involved cross-cultural issues of privilege and language, and many presentations to the Department of Justice, as well as expert presentations.
-The result was a favorable early termination of the waiting period with no divestitures
+- Lead counsel involving a challenge to a merger by the Department of Justice between a large French industrial company and a US company involving a Second Request.
+Involved cross cultural issues of privilege, language, and presentations to the Department of Justice, as well as expert presentations.
+The result was a favorable early termination of the waiting period with no divestitures.

 Mr. Levin’s community, civic and charitable activities include being a: